 Focal area of teaching and research

-The core of the program is the Master's Thesis.
-Here you participate actively with your own research project, in the current research efforts of a team of plant scientists.
-You will combine your practical research efforts with courses designed to broaden your knowledge in plant- and ecosystem sciences and ecology.
-With a M Sc degree in Plant Science, you will have acquired cutting-edge research capabilities in your chosen field of specialization, as well as broad general knowledge in plant- and ecosystem-biology.
+The core of the program is the Master's thesis.
+Here you participate actively with your own research project in current research efforts of a team of plant scientists.
+You will combine your practical research project with courses designed to broaden your knowledge in plant- and ecosystem sciences and ecology.
+With a M Sc degree in Plant Science, you will have acquired cutting-edge research capabilities in your chosen field of specialization, as well as broad general knowledge in plant- and ecosystem biology.
 This will enable you to enter a PhD program in all areas of biology, and to grasp opportunities in the agro-, pharma- and biotech-industries as well as in public research units and private enterprises in the domains of ecology and life sciences.

 Main topics include:

 - Physiological plant ecology: Plant water relations - plant responses to drought – carbon balance and plant growth.

 - Ecosystem sciences: Biodiversity and ecosystem services – stable isotope biogeochemistry – sustainable land use.

 - Plant-microbe interactions: Microbial ecology in the soil and rhizosphere – mycorrhizal symbiosis.

 The Master of Science degree is a postgraduate degree that requires a successfully completed Bachelor’s program (B Sc in biology or equivalent).
 The program awards 90 ECTS credits in total.
 The Master’s degree program Plant Science is a so-called mono-course consisting of only one core subject.
 Supervised practical work over the course of one year constitutes the core of the studies.
 One ECTS credit point roughly equals 30 hours of studying.

 The degree programs at the Faculty of Science are generally mono-courses with the possible addition of an in-depth subject and an elective subject.
 The Master’s degree program Plant Science does include an elective subject; however, no other subjects are required.